-Katy Meeren-Mueller, Board President
+Katy Heeren-Mueller, Board Vice President

 Katy moved to New Orleans to complete a year-long volunteer program 14 years ago and she never left!
 She is proud to call New Orleans home and to raise her four children in this city.
 Katy and her husband feel privileged have had the opportunity to purchase their home from T/CNDC.
 Since becoming homeowners in the Tulane Canal neighborhood, they have become active participants in the many changes occurring in the neighborhood.
 Katy and her family frequently enjoy early evening walks on the Lafitte Greenway.
 This is just one of the many benefits of living in the Tulane Canal neighborhood that her family now enjoys.
-Katy demonstrates that she is serious and passionate about helping more families into homeownership through her leadership as Board President of T/CNDC.
-Her hope is that homeowners, renters, schools, and local business can continue work together to make the Tulane Canal neighborhood a desirable place where any New Orlean can live.
+Katy demonstrates that she is serious and passionate about helping more families into homeownership through her leadership as Vice President of T/CNDC.
+Her hope is that homeowners, renters, schools, and local business can continue work together to make the Tulane Canal neighborhood a desirable place where any New Orleanian can live.

-Antonio Carbone, Board Member
+Antonio Carbone, Treasurer

 Antonio moved to New Orleans in 2008, to attend Tulane University.
 Upon graduating, he began his 5 year career working with J.P.
 Morgan Private Bank.
 Antonio bought a home in the Tulane-Canal neighborhood in 2016 where he lives with his partner, Tom, and dog, Riley.
 Antonio is an active member of the Tulane-Canal Neighborhood Association, Young Leadership Council, and Association for Corporate Growth.
 He has experience with affordable housing through serving on Project Homecoming’s Finance Committee.

-Sydney Shivers, Board Member
+Sydney Shivers, Secretary

 Sydney came to New Orleans with a desire to empower children to become leaders in their communities, as a Teach for America Corps member.
 For two years, she taught first and second grade at Phillis Wheatley Community School, which is located in the Treme neighborhood and shares the Lafitte Greenway with the Tulane Canal neighborhood.
 As a teacher, she planned many lessons and activities which drew upon New Orleans’ legacy of civil rights and the strength of our communities.
 Additionally, Sydney sought development on anti-racist pedagogy and co-led staff professional development on racial identity and educational equity.
 From the classroom, Sydney observed how the lack of affordable housing impacts the lives of students and their families.